cs198/codepuppy/_posts/2014-01-06-get-course-terms.md

 ### URI

-* Valid ID of a person in URL.
+* Requred: Valid ID of a person in URL.

 ### Parameters